OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 ### Tactics

-{% textarea label="What are the individual actions you might take to enact each strategy?" id="Tactics" size="large" %}
+{% textarea label="What are the individual actions you might take to enact each strategy listed?" id="Tactics" size="large" %}

 **Look at all the audiences you plan to target with your strategies and tactics.
 Is there a key audience or group you aren't speaking to with any of your goals, strategies or tactics?
 You may need to add a goal, strategy or set of tactics to ensure that you are reaching a key audience you inadvertently left out.**